sanjayjohn/jenkinsAutomation/triggerJenkins/README.md

 ## Overview:

-This example illustrates how to write a script that will trigger a Jenkins Job from the Automation Host
+This example illustrates how to write a script that will trigger a Jenkins Job from the Automation Host.
+The job can build with parameters, but it does not have to.

 ## Set up Computer: